andrey-skl/extract-require-loader/README.md

-# html-require-postloader
+# extract-require-loader
-Parses html loaded with html-loader and replaces content with required value by pattern
+Parses source and replaces content with required value.